CommitteeOfZero/committeeofzero.github.io/_posts/2019-02-02-cc-steam-patch.markdown

 Many of these can be turned on and off individually.

+##### Game bug fixes

+The original game release has several technical issues, such as broken lipsync and crashes when pausing right before voiced lines.
+We've fixed all we could track down.

 ##### Script fixes

 From typos to mistranslations, we've fixed mistakes ranging from large to small—for a total of over 1,600 lines changed.
 Some of them were tiny enough that most people would probably skim past without realizing, while others were grossly obvious or confusing and were serious impediments to an immersive reading experience.